iandennismiller/xenadu/readme.markdown

     - the filename as it is locally stored (`hosts`)
     - the permissions that file should have on the remote host (here, owner is `root` and permission is `644`).

-    After adding a few more files, `mapping` might look like this:
+    After adding another file, `mapping` might look like this:

     ```
     mapping = [